sirrah23/AgileLetter/README.md

 # Agile Letter

-Subscribe to receive an an email containing a random principle from the [Agile Manifesto](http://agilemanifesto.org/) so you can be AGILE everyday!
+Subscribe to receive an an email containing a random principle from the [Agile Manifesto](http://agilemanifesto.org/) so that you never forget to be AGILE!